 Security and quality controls in AWS KMS have been validated and certified by the following compliance regimes:

-- AWS Service Organization Controls (SOC 1, SOC 2, and SOC 3) Reports.
-You can download a copy of these reports from AWS Artifact.
+- AWS System and Organization Controls (SOC) reports (SOC 1, SOC 2, and SOC 3).
+You can download a copy of the reports from AWS Artifact.

-- PCI DSS Level 1.
-For more details on PCI DSS compliant services in AWS, you can read the PCI DSS FAQs.
+- Payment Card Industry Data Security Standard (PCI DSS) Level 1.
+Learn more about PCI DSS compliant services in AWS at PCI DSS FAQs.

-- FIPS 140-2.
-The AWS KMS cryptographic module is validated, or in the process of being validated, at FIPS 140-2 Level 2 overall with Level 3 for several other categories, including physical security.
-For more details, you can view the FIPS 140-2 certificate for AWS KMS HSM along with the associated Security Policy.
+- Federal Information Processing Standards (FIPS) 140-2.
+The AWS KMS cryptographic module is validated at FIPS 140-2 Security Level 3 by the U.S. National Institute of Standards and Technology (NIST).
+Learn more by viewing the FIPS 140-2 certificate for AWS KMS HSM along with the associated Security Policy.

-- FedRAMP.
-You can get more details on AWS FedRAMP compliance at FedRAMP Compliance.
+- Federal Risk and Authorization Management Program (FedRAMP).
+Learn more about AWS FedRAMP compliance at FedRAMP Compliance.

 - Health Insurance Portability and Accountability Act (HIPAA).
 Learn more on the HIPAA Compliance webpage.